PICTURE: CHURCH PARADE, WELLINGTON AVENUE, ALDERSHOT, HAMPSHIRE

 For some lines relating to army children from Rudyard Kipling’s poem ‘The Absent-minded Beggar’ (1899), and a link to the entire poem, click here.

-Click here to view a postcard showing army families gathered outside the garrison church at Shorncliffe, Kent, in around 1900.
+Click here to view postcards showing church parades, including at Shorncliffe, Kent.

 PICTURE: MARRIED QUARTERS, CROWNHILL, PLYMOUTH, DEVON